Borodutch/fondu/README.md

 * Add link to the GitHub
 * Deploy smart-contract
 * Fix mobile version
+* Proof-read English texts
+* Translate to Russian and Chinese

 ## License
 MIT — use for any purpose.
 Thanks!